-The Forest Preserve Governmental Fund's current assets of \$5,049,491 exceeded the current liabilities of \$1,550,097 at the close of the fiscal year by \$3,499,394.
+The Forest Preserve Governmental Fund's current assets of \$5,960,022 exceeded the current liabilities of \$1,733,284 at the close of the fiscal year by \$4,226,738.
 The Forest Preserve has maintained its employment force and has been able to continue with modest pay increases for its employees.
-A change in the Forest Preserve last year was establishing the three new funds.
+A change in the Forest Preserve during 2010 was establishing three new funds.
 These funds are Forest Preserve Land Acquisition, Forest Preserve Retirement and Forest Preserve Tort and Liability.
-There was money transferred to these funds from the Forest Preserve General Fund, in the amounts of \$800,000 to the Land Acquisition, and \$38,766 for the Retirement Fund in 2010.
+There was money transferred from the Forest Preserve General Fund, in the amounts of \$770,000, to the Land Acquisition Fund during 2011.